Square Knot and Granny Knot

 The square and granny knots are the most popular of all general purpose knots.

-Do not use the Square Knot or Granny Knot for climbing activities, or for any application requires a secure knot.
+Do not use the Square Knot or Granny Knot for any application which requires a secure knot.
 This is provided to illustrate the difference between the square knot and the granny knot.
 These are not a climbing or mountaineering knot.
-Get qualified personal instruction before climbing.

 and the granny knot